Aubri McDonald

 • Social Movements

-Her research involves examining racialized and gendered cultural frames in media, social movements, and criminal trials and the influence on cognitive bias and decision-making.
+Her research involves community-based learning and framing in media, social movements, and criminal trials.

 Selected Publications